In Jamal Adams’ return and Carlos Dunlap’s first Seahawks game, Seattle’s defense falls flat vs. Bills

 “I’m never going to flinch; this defense is never going to flinch.
 So at the end of the day, that’s just what happened.
 But you learn from it and you get better and you improve.”

-Adams was one of two important additions for the Seattle defense, whose blitz-happy approach in the second half netted a season-high seven sacks.
+Adams was one of two important additions for the Seahawks defense, whose blitz-happy approach in the second half netted a season-high seven sacks.
 Carlos Dunlap, acquired in a trade with Cincinnati two weeks ago, had one sack and three tackles for loss in his Seattle debut.
 Carroll pointed to those as “bright spots” in an otherwise gloomy day for the defense.

 “Obviously, it’s new guys, including myself … and we’re feeling each other out as far as knowing what we can do,” Adams said.
-“There’s always pros and cons with everything so we just got to continue to get better, continue to learn our teammates and continue to gel.
+“There’s always pros and cons with everything, so we just got to continue to get better, continue to learn our teammates and continue to gel.

 “This defense will be fine.
 Obviously, it’s frustrating, not coming out with a win and obviously having a lot of mistakes on the field, including myself.
 But we just got to be better, and we will be better.”